2022 Houston Astros season: June

-On June 3, Yordan Álvarez, Aledmys Díaz and Martín Maldonado all homered to lead a 10–3 defeat of the Kansas City Royals for the Astros' fifth consecutive win. Álvarez added a pair of singles for his fifth straight multi-hit game.
+On June 3, Yordan Alvarez, Aledmys Díaz and Martín Maldonado all homered to lead a 10–3 defeat of the Kansas City Royals for the Astros' fifth consecutive win.
+Alvarez added a pair of singles for his fifth straight multi-hit game.
 Díaz, who initiated the scoring with a two-run home in the second inning, also added two singles for his first three-hit effort of the season.
-Maldonado and Álvarez both hit two-run home runs in the fifth off Brady Singer (2–1), who surrendered eight hits and seven runs in five innings.
+Maldonado and Alvarez both hit two-run home runs in the fifth off Brady Singer (2–1), who surrendered eight hits and seven runs in five innings.

 Salvador Pérez hit a two-run home versus Luis García (3–4) on June 4 to break a scoreless tie in the sixth and lead a 6–0 shutout of Houston.
 The Royals ended a five-game losing streak.
 Michael Brantley collected two of the Astros' five hits, who were shutout for the fifth time of the season.

-On June 5, Álvarez hit his 16th home run and Valdez won his fifth consecutive start to close out the series with a 7–4 victory over the Royals.
+On June 5, Alvarez hit his 16th home run and Valdez won his fifth consecutive start to close out the series with a 7–4 victory over the Royals.
 The home run, among three hits, traveled 456 ft to right field, and extended a hitting streak to seven games.
 He hit .556 (15-for-27) in that span, including six multi-hit games.
 Valdez allowed four hits, three walks and two runs over six innings, and struck out five.
 He turned in a 2.11 ERA over his last six starts (10 earned runs in 42 2/3 innings).
 Closer Ryan Pressly was ejected in the ninth inning after throwing inside to Michael A. Taylor of the Royals.

-For the week of May 30 to June 5, Álvarez batted .565/.630/1.217 with two walks, four home runs, eight RBI, and one strikeout in six games.
+For the week of May 30 to June 5, Alvarez batted .565/.630/1.217 with two walks, four home runs, eight RBI, and one strikeout in six games.
 He was named AL Player of the Week for the first time in his career on June 6.